MOA: Multi-Objective Alignment for Role-Playing Agents: Multi-Objective Alignment

 \section{Multi-Objective Alignment}

-Unlike traditional verifiable tasks such as math or coding, role-playing is characterized by (1) \textit{multiple reward dimensions} and (2) the \textit{restricted output diversity of model}, making the direct transfer of RL approaches highly non-trivial.
+Unlike traditional verifiable tasks such as math or coding, role-playing is characterized by (1) \textit{multiple reward dimensions} and (2) the \textit{limited output diversity of domain-adapted models}, which results from SFT fine-tuning that often reduces the model’s behavioral variety.
+This makes the direct transfer of RL approaches highly non-trivial.
 In this section, we first recap the widely-used RL algorithm GRPO~\citep{grpo}, and then present our multi-objective optimization approach.
 Then, we provide strategies to obtain diverse and high-quality rollouts.